yenbuilds/my-operating-principles/README.md

 I stand behind the ideas and outcomes presented here regardless of the tools used.

 > [!IMPORTANT]
-> VERY IMPORTANT!
+> IMPORTANT!
 Life is larger than any system or project.
 > Family, friends, health, and relationships take precedence over work.
 > These principles apply within the context of building, thinking, and creating, and may be overridden when life requires it.
 This repository is not the place for broader life discourse.